 Unhealthy Enneagram 1

 An unhealthy enneagram 1 tends to focus on the shortcomings of others.
-By being critical of others, they don’t have to face their problems, allowing them to safeguard their misshapen standards of what is right.
+Being critical of others, they don’t have to face their problems, allowing them to safeguard their misshapen standards of what is right.

 Overlooking their judgemental attitude, they fail to see the hypocrisy of their standards.
 This misstep can lead to misunderstanding themselves and others, preventing any meaningful or productive change in their life.

-An unhealthy enneagram type 1 will have poor ability to focus on achieving their goals and express frustration when their strict expectations are unmet.
-Even so, rather than taking responsibility to better their lives, they will look for others to blame.
+An unhealthy Enneagram type 1 will be unable to focus on achieving their goals and express frustration when their strict expectations are unmet.
+Even so, they will look for others to blame rather than take responsibility for bettering their lives.
 This destructive behavior allows for a construct within them that they are still correct and that everyone else is wrong.

 Concerning their goals, an unhealthy one can become an obsessive workaholic.
 This pattern can develop depressive or obsessive-compulsive disorders leading to breakdowns.